khalid-hussain/shaheen/chap20.md

 She became serious and said, "You are joking."

 He said, "I don't joke.
-If no incident occurs today then the last glance of the setting sun will fall upon Badr Bin Mughira and Rabia Bint Abu Dawood in the capacity of husband and wife."
+If no incident occurs today then the last glance of the setting sun will fall upon Badr bin Mughira and Rabia Bint Abu Dawood in the capacity of husband and wife."

 "But today itself?
 So soon?"

 Badr said, "Yes, if you don't have any objection."

-Rabia looked at Badr Bin Mughira and taking quick steps, went out of the room without saying anything.
+Rabia looked at Badr bin Mughira and taking quick steps, went out of the room without saying anything.

 Rabia's feet were stumbling.
 With the pace of her heartbeats, the speed of her